Today's Flash Patch represents the following as

 Ray has taken

-the maps from Jim Henthorn's map room and added
+the maps from Jim Henthorn's map room above and added many key

 places, battles and other important points of information concerning the various